- Martin Scorsese

-Lowly word processor Paul Hackett (Griffin Dunne) needs to get out of his apartment one night, and to make a connection he heads to a diner and reads Henry Miller’s Tropic of Cancer.
+Lowly word processor Paul Hackett (Griffin Dunne) needs to get out of his apartment one night to make a connection, so he heads to a diner and reads Henry Miller’s Tropic of Cancer.
 As luck would have it, an attractive young woman named Marcy (Rosanna Arquette) notices him reading and strikes up a conversation about Miller.
-On the elusive promise of a casual sexual encounter, he’s enticed from his safe, midtown Manhattan comfort zone into the weird and wonderful goings on of SoHo after midnight, all on the thin pretense of buying a Plaster of Paris bagel-and-cream-cheese paperweight from Marcy’s artist friend Kiki (Linda Fiorentino).
+On the elusive promise of a casual sexual encounter, he’s enticed from his safe, midtown Manhattan comfort zone into the weird and wonderful goings on of SoHo after midnight, all on the thin pretense of buying a Plaster of Paris bagel-and-cream-cheese paperweight from Marcy’s artist friend, Kiki (Linda Fiorentino).
 But, as one character observes, it must be a full moon.
 Nothing works out for Paul.
-He loses his only $20 bill in the cab ride to Kiki’s loft, where Marcy’s staying.
-Before long, Marcy’s cryptic behavior impels Paul to bolt for home, except subway fares have gone up and he hasn’t enough change.
+He loses his only $20 bill in the cab ride to Kiki’s loft, where Marcy is staying.
+Before long, Marcy’s cryptic behavior impels Paul to bolt for home, except subway fares have gone up, and he hasn’t enough change.
 Rain forces him into a nearby bar owned by Tom (John Heard), where Paul is promised subway fare if he can go to Tom’s apartment and pick up keys to a locked register.
 When Paul heads out, he’s sidetracked and drawn into another seemingly unconnected encounter.
 His night becomes a series of horrifying episodes that make us wonder, Can this night possibly get any worse?
 Of course it can, and it does.
-One thing happens after another, a sense of peril, impossibility, and surreality underneath every encounter.
+One thing happens after another, and a sense of peril, impossibility, and surreality fester beneath every encounter.